developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/api/index.md

 			}
 	}

-> Note: Notice how the quotes in the `settingxml` are escaped
+> Note: Notice the quote marks in `settingXML` section are escaped

 ### Error reporting
-This interface can be used in case of a failure is seen after scanning the EMM's enrollment barcode using StageNow client on the device.
-The interface provides a UI to upload the error file and get an error message.
-It also may provide some assistance in determining the changes required (if possible).
+This interface is used in case of failure after scanning the EMM's enrollment barcode using StageNow client on the device.
+The interface provides a UI to upload the error file and receive an error message, and might provide insight for determining required changes (if possible).

 **URL**: `https://emmtk.zebra.com/v1/errorreport`